 With the expiration of the Governor's COVID emergency orders on February 28, 2023, the hybrid meetings format permitted during the state of emergency will no longer be available for Brown Act bodies.
-Instead, the default for meetings will be to return to in-person participation at 375 Beale Street for ABAG and its related entities.
-However, two options for remote participation remain: (1) teleconferencing under the Brown Act's pre-COVID provisions ("anytime" teleconferencing) and (2) the newly-added process under AB 2449, which allows for remote participation without noticing the off-site location under limited circumstances.
+Instead, the default for meetings will be to return to in-person participation at 375 Beale Street for MTC and its related entities.

+For reference, two options for remote participation remain under the statute: (1) teleconferencing under the Brown Act's pre-COVID provisions ("anytime" teleconferencing) and (2) the newly-added process under AB 2449, which allows for remote participation without noticing the off-site location under limited circumstances.
+A summary of those statutory allowances is below.